TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 > Successfully Provision ESP32 S2 Mini (And Other Models Incompatible With ESPHome Web Tool)

 Provisioning requires that you at least *once* upload *ESPHome firmware* via *USB cable*.
 After this succeeds, you then use  *wireless OTA* to upload any future firmware updates.
-All *USB and button-press hassles* are a thing from the past.
+All *USB and button-press hassles* are then a thing from the past.

 Which is why it is extremely *frustrating* when the [ESP Web Tool](https://web.esphome.io/) does not work with your microcontroller board, and you just can't get the *initial ESPHome firmware update* done via *USB*.